DrPayne25/gallary-of-horns/README.md

 Actual time needed to complete: 3hrs 50min

+Number and name of feature: Feature 1 Filter

+Estimate of time needed to complete: 1hrs

+Start time: 6:30pm -- didn't  actually start at 6:30 yesterday but did have an hour of work from the previous day.

+Finish time: 9:30pm

+Actual time needed to complete: 3hrs

 ### Links and Resources
 * [submission PR](http://xyz.com)
 * Any Links you used as reference